jarch-ma/TLG/README.md

 ## :fire: News

-[June 22, 2026]： TLG is accepted by IEEE Transactions on Image Processing (TIP).
+[June 22, 2026]： TLG is accepted by IEEE Transactions on Image Processing (T-IP).